mniedrauer/TCO476-class/troubleshooting.md

 2.**What do I do when I flip the pancakes over too early or too late?**

+  ---
+  * **Too Early:** If you flip it over and find that the cooked side is too light, simply flip it back over once that side has finished cooking.
+You can flip it back and forth as many times as you need.
+  * **Too Late:** If you burn your pancake, you'll either have to eat it or scrap it.
+Hopefully, it is just darker than you wanted but still edible.
+With time and practice you'll learn when the right time is to flip pancakes over.
+  ---

 3.**What do I do when my pancakes stick to the pan?**

+  ---
+  My advice to you is to always spray the pan with more non-stick spray after removing the pancakes, especially if you are using batter with chocolate chips or blueberries.
+If your pancake gets stuck, just scrape it off as best as you can.
+  ---